ambrosia13/HoneyShaders/README.md

 ## Known issues:

 - Poorly optimized
-- Fire overlay doesn't appear when the player is on fire
-- Many things are incomplete
 - Doesn't seem to work with Mac/Linux with blur options enabled (bloom, underwater/translucent blur)

 # Credits